Quick Tips for Creating Learning Objectives

 Learning objectives help define the goals and the learning the participants will achieve at the conclusion of a CPD educational activity.
 As a result, clear learning objectives will provide participants with a strong understanding of the expectations, skills, knowledge and behaviors they will acquire during and after completing the activity.

-How to create learning objectives to meet CPD standards
+How to create learning objectives that meet CPD standards

 Well-defined learning objectives must: